JBennett45/wordpress-base-theme-25/README.md

 # Installation
 The only thing I've setup after a standard WordPress install is a front page and blog listing page (and allocated them in the reading settings) & also created a header and footer menu to showcase the dropdown support.
 At the moment pages simply bring in starter content to allow you to either use WP query or ACF fields.

+Permalinks were also updated to 'post name' instead of plain.

 # Helper Functions
 _jbcst_wp_return_wpmenu_ - a WordPress helper function that accepts three arguments, Menu Name, Classname and Chevrons boolean.
 The menu name should match you WordPress appearence menu name, the other two are optional, the chevron boolean will show for qualifying dropdown items up to three tiers deep as you can see in the demo of the header.
 CSS for controlling this is managed in a different file to the style files so you don't need to edit the functional CSS unless you need to.